-A "bot" on Discord refers to a user-like member of your server that is software that you can use to automate various actions.
+A "Discord Bot" refers to a user-like member of your server that you can use to automate various actions.
 It's denoted by a "Bot" tag next to its name.
 Bots use Discord's public "API" to do actions like send messages, modify roles, etc.

 How to Use Bot Commands

 Commands are the various operations that you can have a bot perform through sending messages in Discord.
 Statbot's commands primarily focus on displaying stats and configuring settings.
 It supports both Slash and Prefix commands.

 messages that don't start with the server's prefix or

 Statbot's default prefix is

-s? (not case-sensitive).
+/slash commands.
 You can also use

 @Statbot instead of the prefix, which is helpful if you ever forget your prefix and want to check it in Discord

 Below are some examples of Statbot commands illustrating how a prefix is used: